 Accommodation: Hotel Ísafjörður or similar.

 This morning we drive to Latrabjarg, the most westerly point of Europe, where we view the the longest cliff in Europe, and catch a glimpse of some of the millions of seabirds which it hosts.
 From Latrabjarg we continue to Isafjordur town, the capital of the Westfjords, an area of majestic mountains and deep blue fjords.
 Our journey takes us over Dynjandisheidi mountain pass with a stop at the Dynjandi waterfall in Arnarfjordur, the largest waterfall of the Westfjords.
-En route we also see Hrafnseyri, the birth place of Jon Sigurdsson, Iceland’s most famous independence hero, and climb over the Hrafnseyrarheidi mountain pass before continuing to Thingeyri village at the Dyrafjordur fjord.
-From Thingeyri we make our way to the neigbouring village of Flateyri on the fjord of Onundarfjordur, and just before arriving in Isafjordur (population of just 4000) we pass the Westfjords tunnel.
+We than travel to the village of Flateyri on the fjord of Onundarfjordur, and just before arriving in Isafjordur (population of just 4000) we pass the Westfjords tunnel.
 We overnight in dramatic and historic Isafjordur.

 Day 7: Isafjordur – Hrutafjordur

 This morning we visit the cultural museum to learn about the interesting history of Isafjordur and the life of its inhabitants.
 From Isafjordur we drive along the impressive fjord of Isafjardardjup which is in turn intersected by numerous smaller fjords and pass over the mountain road of Steingrimsfjardarheidi from where there is a stunning view of the surrounding mountains and fjords.
 Our journey continues past the fishing village of Holmavik and then via Steingrimsfjordur fjord to our overnight in the Hrutafjordur area.